brwyatt/dffmpeg/docs/getting-started.md

           password: "yourpassword"
           database: "dffmpeg"
           use_ssl: true # Recommended

+      # By default, all repositories use the 'sqlite' engine.
+      # You can override specific repositories to use 'mysql':
+      # repositories:
+      #   jobs:
+      #     engine: mysql

     # Enable web dashboard
     web_dashboard_enabled: true
     ```

 2.  **Initialize the Admin User**:
     You need to create a user for the client and the worker.
+For more details on user management, see [Administration Guide](administration.md).

     ```bash
     # Create an admin/client user